andrelehto/Harware-finder/README.md

 # Hardware-finder

 Hardware-finder provides the ability to gather hardware information from any Windows machine.
+(Tested on Windows 10 & Windows 11)

 ## Contents